wolfskaempf/jurymatic/README.md

 ### Windows

 `jurymatic` requires both PowerShell (version 3.0 or newer) and Python 2 to work on Windows.
 Since neither are part of a standard installation, you have to install the software manually before using `jurymatic`.
 To make this as easy as possible, you can just double-click the included file `install-prerequisites.bat`.
-If your default browser is not _Internet Explorer_ or _Edge_ please copy and paste the following URL into either manually: `http://boxstarter.org/package/nr/powershell,python2`
+If your default browser is not _Internet Explorer_ or _Edge_ please copy and paste the following URL into either manually: `http://boxstarter.org/package/nr/powershell,python2` You might have to confirm the installation and enter your (Administrator's) password.
+After the script has finished, restart your computer.

 1. Download the latest release from the releases section.
 2. Unpack it and open the folder it contains.